Information regarding browser or device support

 If you do have a choice, check with your Jackson Hewitt Tax Pro to figure out what’s the best option for saving you on taxes, and potentially getting you a bigger refund.
 This is important, as your situation in life (married, divorced, young child, widowed, etc.) can change as often as the IRS tax laws.

-Head of Household is the most misunderstood status, so be careful.
-It’s for unmarried people who provided at least half of the cost to maintain a home for the year (mortgage or lease, property taxes, repairs, food, and household expenses), while also providing more than half the support to at least one other qualifying individual for more than six months of the year.
-No, you cannot claim a Head of Household status for being the one who makes the most money in your family.
+Head of household is the most misunderstood status, so be careful.
+It’s for unmarried people who provided at least half of the cost to maintain a home for the year (mortgage or lease, property taxes, repairs, food, and household expenses), while there is one other qualifying individual living in the home for more than six months of the year.
+No, you cannot claim a head of household status for being the one who makes the most money in your family.
 To the IRS, you must be unmarried and have a dependent to qualify.
-A single parent with a 16-year-old dependent child living at home is a good example of a Head of Household status.
+A single parent with a 16-year-old dependent child living at home is a good example of a head of household status.

-• A dependent child must live with the filer for more than half the year,
+• A dependent child, stepchild or foster child must live with the taxpayer for more than half the year,

-• The filer did not live with their spouse at all during the last six months of the year, and
+• The taxpayer did not live with their spouse at all during the last six months of the year, and

-• The filer provided more than half the support of the household for them and their child.
+• The taxpayer provided more than half the support of the household for them and their qualifying child.

 What are tax brackets?

 The tax bracket you fall into determines the percentage of your income you pay to the IRS.
-The current federal income tax bracketsare 10%, 12%, 22%, 24%, 32%, 35%, and 37%.
+The current federal income tax rates are 10%, 12%, 22%, 24%, 32%, 35%, and 37%.
 Your filing status and taxable income for the year determine your tax bracket.

-The 7 federal income tax brackets remain the same.
+The 7 federal income tax rates remain the same.
 However, there’s good news.
-Due to 2023 and 2024 inflation, the IRS significantly updated the income thresholds for each of the 7 tax brackets to help prevent you from paying higher taxes because your cost of living has also increased.
+Due to inflation, the IRS updated the income bracket thresholds for each of the 7 tax rates to help prevent you from paying higher taxes because your cost of living has also increased.
 This adjustment could mean you’ll pay less tax because you could be in a lower tax bracket than you were last year.

-The tax brackets for single filers are in a helpful chart below.
+The tax rates and brackets for single filers are in a helpful chart below.

 Tax Rate